Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Experiments

 \section{Experiments}

-In this section, we conduct experiments to validate the performance of our TaylorImNet.
-Firstly, we compare the reconstruction results on 3 different types of input quantitatively and qualitatively.
-Secondly, we demonstrate the inference acceleration effect compared with classical implicit-function-based methods.
-Thirdly, we conduct ablation studies to evaluate the representation capacity of our approach.
+In this section, we first conduct experiments on the toy data to demonstrate the representation capacity of the Taylor series.
+Then we demonstrate that Taylor3DNet speed up the inference while preserving the performance.
+Finally, we conduct ablation studies to discuss some crucial issues.

-\textbf{Dataset.} Our experiments are conducted on the ShapeNet \cite{chang2015shapenet} dataset which contains 13 shape categories.
-We follow the data pre-processing operations in OccNet \cite{mescheder2019occupancy} for the fair comparison.
-For the single-view reconstruction and the voxel super-resolution task, we use the image renderings and model voxelizations provided by 3D-R2N2 \cite{choy20163d}.
-For the point cloud reconstruction task, the point clouds sampled by \cite{mescheder2019occupancy} are exploited as input.
+\textbf{Dataset.} We conduct experiments on 13 shape categories of the ShapeNet-v1~\cite{chang2015shapenet} dataset.
+We follow the preprocessing pipeline of OccNet~\cite{mescheder2019occupancy} to obtain watertight meshes and normalize them into a unit cube.
+We adopt the same train/val/test split as~\cite{mescheder2019occupancy} for a fair comparison.

-\textbf{Metrics.} Following the ConvOccNet\cite{peng2020convolutional}, we quantify the performance of our method and other baselines with three metrics: (i) volumetric IoU (higher is better), (ii) Chamfer-$L_1$ distance (lower is better), and (iii) F-Score (higher is better).
-To compute the volumetric IoU, 100k points are uniformly sampled in the bounding volume of the mesh.
-The Chamfer-$L_1$ distance is computed by randomly sampling 100k points on the mesh surface and we scale the Chamfer-$L_1$ results by 10.
-The F-Score is reported with threshold $\tau=0.01$.
+\textbf{Metrics.} Following OccNet~\cite{mescheder2019occupancy} and ConvOccNet\cite{peng2020convolutional}, we adopt three metrics: (i) volumetric IoU (higher is better) which is computed by uniformly sample 100K points in the bounding volume of each mesh, (ii) Chamfer-$L_1$ distance (lower is better) which is computed by randomly sampling 100k points on the mesh surface and scaled by 10, and (iii) F-Score (higher is better) which is calculated with the threshold $\tau=0.01$.